 We get up late, take the bus to the head of the trail which happens to be next to a mosque.
 And thus a teahouse.
 It being 9.30 am, I can’t miss up on the opportunity to enjoy a Turkish coffee.

-Advantage of a late start: I can buy fresh bread, which is like the French baguette – delicious when fresh, tough when a day old.
+The advantage of a late start: I can buy fresh bread, which is like the French baguette – delicious when fresh, tough when a day old.
 It costs about 25 euro cents.
 I buy a fresh one across the road and leave the one I bought yesterday along the side of the street for stray dogs.

-Disadvantage of a late start: The sun is long up and burning, right onto the hill we have to climb.
+The disadvantage of a late start: The sun is long up and burning, right onto the hill we have to climb.
 Without any shade and part of the trail having been bulldozed, it’s a hot and somewhat uninspiring start of the hike today.

 06 Bozalan – Beach Camp at Çakilliyali